La Fromagerie Marylebone, London

 - Seasonal suppers

 Patricia Michelson inadvertently started her business on a ski trip to Meribel.
-While most of us are happy to return from a ski-ing holiday with a bottle of Génépi des Alpes, she drove home with an entire wheel of Beaufort Chalet d’Alpage in the back of her car which she sold from her garden shed.
-She now has two specialist cheese shops and a wholesale business in London.
+While most of us are happy to return from a ski-ing holiday with a bottle of Génépi des Alpes, she drove home with an entire wheel of Beaufort Chalet d’Alpage.
+Once back in London, she successfully sold the cheese from her garden shed.
+Patricia now has three specialist cheese shops (Marylebone, Highbury and Bloomsbury,) and a thriving wholesale business in London.

 Share the Passion For Good Cheese